Azmet Jah

-Nizam Mir Muhammad Azmet Ali Khan, Asaf Jah IX, known as Azmet Jah (also spelt as Azmat Jah, born 23 July 1960), is the current head of the House of Asaf Jah and pretender to the title of Nizam of Hyderabad and Berar since 20 January 2023.
+Nizam Mir Muhammad Azmet Ali Khan, Asaf Jah IX, known as Azmet Jah (also spelt as Azmat Jah, born 23 July 1960), is the current head of the House of Asaf Jah and the titular 9th Nizam of Hyderabad and Berar since 20 January 2023, though Indian law has not recognized such titles since the passage of the 26th Amendment to the Indian Constitution in 1971.

 Early life, family and education

 Azmet Jah was born on 23 July 1960 in Paddington, London, to Mukarram Jah and Esra Jah, during the reign of his great-grandfather, Mir Osman Ali Khan, the seventh Nizam of Hyderabad.
 He did his early schooling in London.
 He attended the University of Southern California, from where he graduated in 1984.
-He married in London in 1996 to Zeynap Naz Güvendiren, daughter of Altan Güvendiren, and has a son named Murad Jah.
+In 1996, he married Zeynap Naz Güvendiren in London.
+They have two children, a daughter and a son.

 Career

 He is a professional photographer and cinematographer and has worked with Steven Spielberg and Lord Richard Attenborough.

-He has wielded the camera for Hollywood films, such as Basic Instinct, Indiana Jones and the Last Crusade, Navy Seals and Life of Charlie Chaplin.
+He has wielded the camera in the films Navy Seals and Life of Charlie Chaplin.

 In 2011, he stated that he was working on two films, one on Mustafa Kemal Atatürk (the first President of Turkey) and another one on his great grandfather, Osman Ali Khan, Asaf Jah VII, the Seventh Nizam of Hyderabad Deccan.

 Accession

-Azmet Jah acceded to the throne of the former Hyderabad State on 14 January 2023, following the death of his father, Mukarram Jah.
+Azmet Jah "acceded" to the defunct throne of the former Hyderabad State on 14 January 2023, following the death of his father, Mukarram Jah.

 Azmet Jah's ceremonial coronation took place on 20 January 2023.
-The coronation ceremony of Azmet Jah followed a pattern similar to the coronations of the Nizams before him, but it was a simple ceremony only attended by a few close friends nether was it recognized by the state government.
+The coronation ceremony of Azmet Jah followed a pattern similar to the coronations of the Nizams before him, but it was a simple ceremony only attended by a few close friends.
+It was not recognized by the state government.
 It was held at Khilwat Mubarak at Chowmahalla Palace in Hyderabad.

-Controversy
+Succession dispute

-Members of the HEH Sahebzadas of Sarf-e-Khas Trust’ (supposedly representing 4500 direct descendants of the first six Nizams of Hyderabad) had questioned Azmet Jah's legitimacy as the ninth Nizam of Hyderabad and they have nominated Raunaq Yar Khan to be the 9th Nizam of Hyderabad.
-In a press meeting held by members of the HEH Sahebzadas of Sarf-e-Khas Trust on Saturday in Hyderabad, the vice president Mir Nizamuddin Ali Khan said that the decision was taken as Azmet Jah was ‘incommunicado’ with his extended family members after he was appointed as the titular ninth Nizam.
+In the aftermath of Azmet Jah's coronation, the Majlis E Shabzadegan Society, consisting of over 4,500 extended family members (sahibzada and sahibzadi) of the Asaf Jahi dynasty, issued a press release alleging that Azmet Jah has neglected to take up the responsibilities of the family yet chose to take up the title of the ninth Nizam of Hyderabad.